hiveot/hub.capnp/README.md

 ### idprov: Provisioning Service

 IoT devices that support the [idprov protocol](https://github.com/wostzone/idprov-standard) can automatically discover the provisioning server on the local network using the DNS-SD protocol and initiate the provisioning process.
-When accepted, a CA signed certificate is issued.
-This certificate supports machine to machine authentication between IoT device and Hub Services such as the message bus along with a list of services that can be used to connect to.
+When accepted, a CA signed client certificate is issued.
+This certificate supports machine to machine authentication between IoT device and Hub Services such as the message bus.
 See [idprov service](https://github.com/wostzone/hub/tree/main/idprov) for more information.

-In order to use provisioning IoT devices must support HTTPS/TLS clients with SSL encryption.

 ### authn: Authentication Service

 The authentication service manages users and issues access and refresh tokens.
 It provides a CLI to add/remove users and a service with a REST API to handle authentication request and issue tokens.
 See [authn service](https://github.com/wostzone/hub/tree/main/authn) for more information.

+IoT devices do not implement authentication if its users.
+All authentication is handled by Hub services via the authn service.

 ### authz: Authorization Service

-The authorization service manages role based access control using groups of Consumers and Things.
+The authorization service manages role based access control using groups of consumers and Things.
 Consumers that are in the same group as a Thing have permission to access the Thing based on their role as viewer, operator, manager, administrator or thing.
 See the [authorization service](https://github.com/wostzone/hub/tree/main/authz) for more information.

+Things do not implement authorization.
+All authorization is handled by Hub services using the authorization service.

 ### mosquittomgr: Message Bus Manager and Mosquitto auth plugin

-Interaction with Things takes place via the MQTT message bus.
-Things publish their TD document and events onto the bus and subscribe to action messages.
-Services and consumers can subscribe to these publications and publish messages to the Thing.
-This is the only method to communicate with the Thing.
+Interaction with Things takes place via a message bus.
+[Exposed Things](https://www.w3.org/TR/wot-architecture/#exposed-thing-and-consumed-thing-abstractions) publish their TD document and events onto the bus and subscribe to action messages.
+Consumers can subscribe to these messages and publish actions to the Thing.

 The Mosquitto manager configures the Mosquitto MQTT broker (server) including authentication and authorization of things, services and consumers.
 See the [mosquittomgr service](https://github.com/wostzone/hub/tree/main/mosquittomgr) for more information.

-IoT devices must be able to connect to the MQTT message bus through an MQTT client with encryption and certificate authentication.
-The [Eclipse Paho](https://www.eclipse.org/paho/) project provides client libraries for many different programming environments.
+IoT devices must be able to connect to the message bus through TLS and use client certificate authentication.
+The Hub library provides protocol bindings to accomplish this.

 ### thingdir: Directory Service

 The directory service provides a REST API for consumers to list or query known Things.
 The service stores the TD Documents published by Things.
 It uses the Authorization service to filter the TD's that a consumer is allowed to see.
 See the [directory service](https://github.com/wostzone/hub/tree/main/thingdir) for more information.

+The directory service is intended for use by consumers.
+IoT devices typically only need to use the message bus.

 ## Installation (draft)